 As you will probably be wheeling along a small suitcase containing your capsule winter break wardrobe, this is the time to wear your bulkiest items.
 Read on for more perfect Paris winter outfit ideas.

-Many international airlines operate affordable flights to Paris or within Europe you can travel by train on the Thalys or Eurostar networks, which are comfortable and fast, speeding along at up to 300 km per hour (186 mph).
+Many international airlines operate cheap flights to Paris or within Europe you can travel by train on the Thalys or Eurostar networks, which are comfortable and fast, speeding along at up to 300 km per hour (186 mph).

 For optimum French winter style, try wrapping a faux fur coat over straight leg jeans.
 Style-conscious Parisian women are obsessed with knitwear, so pair it with a cashmere sweater.
 This outfit will keep you super cozy and feeling luxurious as you step into the crisp Parisian winter air.